Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Local-global principle with Brauer-Manin obstruction

 \end{thm}

 \begin{proof} Since $G$ acts on $Z$, we may consider the quotient variety $Z'=Z/G^\ssu$.
 Since $\bar H^\torf\to\bar G^\tor$ is injective, we know by \cite[Lem.~3.1]{Borovoi96} that $Z'$ is a homogeneous space of $G^\tor$ with geometric stabilizer $\bar H^\torf$ and the geometric fibers of the quotient morphism $Z\to Z'$ are homogeneous spaces of $\bar G^\ssu$ with geometric stabilizers (isomorphic to) $\bar H^\ssu$.
 Consider then an adelic point $(P_v)\in Z(\bb A_K)^{\Brusse (Z)}$ and push it to $Z'$.
-By the functoriality of the Brauer pairing, we get that its image lies in $Z'(\bb A_K)^{\Brusse(Z')}$.
-Since $Z'$ is a homogeneous space of a torus, it is also a principal homogeneous space for another torus (namely $G^\tor/H^\torf$, where $H^\torf$ is the $K$-form of $\bar H^\torf$ associated to $Z$) and hence, by \cite[Cor.~8.3]{ColliotHarari} (cf.~also \cite[Cor.~2.10]{IzqSMF}) and \cite[Thm.~4.2]{IzqDualDim2}, we know that there is a $K$-point $P_0\in Z'(K)$.
+By the functoriality of the Brauer pairing, its image lies in $Z'(\bb A_K)^{\Brusse(Z')}$.
+Since $Z'$ is a homogeneous space of a torus, it is also a principal homogeneous space of another torus (namely, of $G^\tor/H^\torf$, where $H^\torf$ is the $K$-form of $\bar H^\torf$ associated to $Z$) and hence, by \cite[Cor.~8.3]{ColliotHarari} (semi-global case) and \cite[Thm.~4.2]{IzqDualDim2} (local case), we know that there is a $K$-point $P_0\in Z'(K)$.
 The fiber above $P_0$ is a homogeneous space satisfying the hypotheses of Proposition \ref{prop eh ssu}, hence it has a rational point, which implies that $Z(K)\neq\emptyset$. \end{proof}

-This is as far as we can go with the Brauer-Manin obstruction, as we will see in the subsequent sections.
-We conclude then this section with a result that tells us that the Brauer-Manin obstruction is computable in these cases.
+As we will see in the subsequent sections, this is as far as we can go with the Brauer-Manin obstruction, in the sense that under more general hypotheses the Brauer-Manin obstruction will not be enough to explain counterexamples to the local-global principle for homogeneous spaces.

+We conclude this section with a result that tells us that the Brauer-Manin obstruction with respect to $\Brusse(Z)$ factors through a finite quotient.

-\begin{pro} Let $Z$ be a homogeneous space under a connected linear group $G$ with geometric stabilizer $\bar H$ and satisfying \eqref{eq hyp}.
+\begin{pro} Let $K$ be a field of type (a) or (b).
+Let $Z$ be a homogeneous space under a connected linear group $G$ with geometric stabilizer $\bar H$ and satisfying \eqref{eq hyp}.
 Assume that the natural arrow $\bar H^\torf\to\bar G^\tor$ is injective.
 Then the Brauer pairing

-factors on the right through the quotient $\ov{\Brusse(Z)}$, i.e.~it is trivial on divisible elements in $\Brusse(Z)$. \end{pro}
+factors on the right through the quotient $\ov{\Brusse(Z)}$ of $\Brusse(Z)$ by its maximal divisible subgroup. \end{pro}